lzwjava/blog-source/_posts/2024-12-10-life-tips-en.md

 * You are upset that something doesn't work as expected.
 Just accept the facts or change your worldview to adapt to it.
 Learn from it.

+* The good welfare of you depends yourself, your family, your company, your country.
+Comparing them wisely in the world.
+If they are all good, you will have good life.

+* Almost everything can be changed.
+Think about your nationality.
+Think about where you were born.
+Remove every limit and start thinking about how to have the best life in the world.
+Start to notice the big gap and work towards closing it.